Supporting carers of people with learning disabilities

 Hi I’m Liz

-I'm pleased that we've had additional funding from a charitable trust to enable me to work with Catherine on our Carers Matter project, helping to organise online and face to face activities to help carers stay connected with each other.
+Thanks to additional funding from a charitable trust, I was glad to be able to work with Catherine on our Carers Matter project up to the end of December, helping to organise online and face to face activities to help carers stay connected with each other.